handsontable/hyperformula/docs/guide/cell-references.md

 A formula can refer to one or more cells and automatically update its contents whenever any of the referenced cells change.
-The values from other cells can be obtained using an A1 notation which is a flexible way of pointing at different sources of data for the formulas.
+The values from other cells can be obtained using A1 notation which is a flexible way of pointing at different sources of data for the formulas.

 The table below summarizes the most popular methods of referring to